cloud-and-smart-labs/akka-framework-for-dist-ml/README.md

 <code>gradle run --args="worker <PORT>"</code>

 ## Creating a new neural net job
 For this, an instance of NNJobMessage has to be created.
-For example,
+For example, <br>
 <code>new NNJobMessage("iris_task", trainingSet, testSet, 75, 75, relu, layerDimensions, 0.1, 50)</code>
+If the framework is being run through docker, the dataset has to be bind-mounted to the master service in the docker-compose.yml file.